MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

    > [!div class="mx-imgBorder"]
    > ![Deploy page](media/bot-designer-5.PNG)

 The Deploy page is where you deploy your completed virtual agent to a demo website or your own custom website.
+The demo website provides a sandbox environment for your team to test the virtual agent and give you feedback.

 As part of the deployment to the demo website, you can specify a custom welcome message and any suggested conversation starters to help team members get started testing your virtual agent.